HRItdy/claw_machine/README.md

 Monday:
 - Test the cuda-version groundingDINO and SAM
 - Test the nanowrl with ["red balls", "purple balls"]
+- Install nanosam
+- Write the gradio app, complish the reassignment of object
+- Test with multiple balls
+- Overlap retest (convert the whole rgb image into pointcloud, and select several points, decide the correspondence between rgb image and pointcloud)

 - Enhance the groundingdino with GPT-4.
 - Now the detection is only executed once.
 If want to track the object, can use XMEM or recent SAM-v2.
 - Use the graspposMap to do the grasp.